SetProtocol/STIPS/STIPS/STIP-002.md

 **Reviewer**: @bweick backdated to 6/10

 ## Proposed Architecture Changes
-This feature will require one contract that conforms to IExchangeAdapter, one that conforms to to IIndexExchangeAdapter, and a peripheral trade-splitting contract.
+This feature will require one contract that conforms to `IExchangeAdapter`, one that conforms to to `IIndexExchangeAdapter`, and a peripheral trade-splitting contract.
 The adapters will utilize the peripheral contract as if it were an exchange, as it will be responsible for executing the trades split.

 ## Requirements
 - All calculations performed on-chain